w3c/ServiceWorker/spec/service_worker/algorithms.md

 1. Let _matchingScope_ be the longest key in *_ScopeToServiceWorkerRegistrationMap* that glob-matches _url_.
 1. Let _serviceWorkerRegistration_ be **_GetRegistration**(_matchingScope_).
+1. If _serviceWorkerRegistration_ is not null and _serviceWorkerRegistration_.*uninstalling* is true, then
+  1. Return null.
 1. Return _serviceWorkerRegistration_.

 --